Table of Contents

 Proper Walking Form and Straight Arm Swing

-The second principle is that the arms swing straight ahead.
+The second principle of good walking form and reciprocal motion is that the arms swing straight ahead.
 This creates a forward momentum that keeps your body moving as you walk.

 To eliminate this habit, practice your marching movement on the spot (one of the warm up exercises in Exercise for Better Bones) and incorporate opposite arm and leg pattern into the marching movement.